-Banks Being Sued for Facilitating Iran’s Ability to Fund Terrorism
+Certain Global Banks Face Suits for Facilitating Iran’s Ability to Fund Terrorism

-Several foreign banks violated the Anti-Terrorism Act, knowingly and willfully conspiring to illegally transfer billions of U.S. dollars to Iran—dollars which were used to fund terrorists who were responsible for the death and injury of American soldiers and civilian contractors.
+Starting in 2007, it was slowly uncovered that certain global banks were illegally processing large financial transactions for the country of Iran, in direct violation of U.S. Anti-Terrorism Sanctions.
+These financial transactions provided billions of dollars to Iran, which Iran ultimately used to fund terrorists who were responsible for the death and injury of American soldiers and civilian contractors.
 These banks assisted Iran financially, despite U.S. sanctions against Iran for being a “State Sponsor of Terrorism.”
-These sanctions made it illegal for the U.S. banking systems to be accessed by Iran, yet the banks deliberately altered documents to hide their actions from the United States.
+These sanctions made it illegal for the U.S. banking systems to be accessed by Iran, yet these global banks deliberately altered documents to hide their actions from the United States.

-Several of these banks admitted transferring billions of dollars to Iran, however the United States imposed fines on the banks in return for a promise to delay prosecution.
+Several of these banks admitted to transferring billions of dollars to Iran, however the United States imposed fines on the banks in return for a promise to delay prosecution.
 Delaying prosecution, in most cases, means forgoing prosecution altogether, which the U.S. is fully aware of.
 If the United States were to have pressed criminal charges against the banks, they (the banks) would have lost their banking licenses and, according to some, this would have resulted in destabilization of the banking system.
-The banks involved include:
+The banks who entered into Deferred Prosecution Agreements and Consent Orders include:

-BNP Paribas paid a staggering $9 billion for their violations of the Anti-Terrorism Act, and the other banks paid lesser amounts.
-BNPP admitted it set up elaborate payment structures, routing Iranian, Cuban and Sudanese transactions through satellite banks in an attempt to disguise the transactions.
-The BNPP transactions—as well as the transactions of the other banks—directly supported terrorism.
-These monies eventually landed in the hands of terrorists, such as Hezbollah, helping to plan and carry out the death and injury of thousands of Americans in Iraq.
-Iran also equipped terrorists with technology, training, techniques and weaponry.
+BNP Paribas paid a staggering $9 billion for their violations of U.S. Counter-Terrorism Sanctions, and the other banks paid lesser amounts.
+BNP Paribas admitted it setting up elaborate payment structures, routing Iranian, Cuban and Sudanese transactions through satellite banks in an attempt to disguise the transactions.
+The BNP Paribas transactions—as well as the transactions of the other banks—directly supported terrorism.
+These monies eventually landed in the hands of terrorists, such as Hezbollah, ultimately resulting in death and injury of thousands of Americans in Iraq.
+Iran also equipped terrorists with technology, training, and weaponry.

 EFP detonations were, perhaps the most overt manifestation of Iran in the Iraq War, as the technology to manufacture these deadly warheads is not available in Iraq.
 EFPs are Explosively formed penetrators, and have been called the most lethal weapon American forces faced in Iraq.
 The weapons are considered so deadly because they can be hidden as much as 100 yards from the road, camouflaged as rocks or trash, and because they are armor-piercing weapons.
 The Iranian manufactured EFPs were made of steel and rounded copper—precision-made copper discs which formed a molten slug when detonated, penetrating even the most hardened armored vehicles.